 Job interviews can be stressful because you’re uncertain about what to expect.
-You might worry about common job interview questions and not know the right questions to ask the interviewer.
+You might worry about common job interview questions, or group interviews and not know the right questions to ask the interviewer.

 A successful job interview depends on several factors like confidence, thinking on your feet, and responding calmly to difficult questions.
 In addition, the trick is knowing what interviewers might ask, and the reality is that most interviewers ask similar questions.
 Therefore, knowing the job interview questions and answers can get you a few steps ahead of other candidates.

 Candidates may blow their chances of securing a new position if they fail to prepare.
 Employers want to hire staff who can quickly adapt to new situations and challenges.
 Subsequently, the success of your first interview gives you the best chance of making it to the shortlist and getting the job.

 We’re not suggesting you memorise your answers to the top 10 interview questions in parrot-fashion.
 Still, the goal is to have an outline of your responses to each question.

 This guide covers the top 10 interview questions most often asked.
 In addition, it provides simple guidelines for perfecting your answers to increase your chances of acing the interview.

 We’ve put together the most common job questions and answers.
 It’s not a definitive list, but navigating these typical early-stage top 10 interview questions will improve your confidence.
 After that, you can relax knowing you have the answers ready.
 If you need help preparing for a crypto interview, contact our experienced team at CB Recruitment.

 This question often catches candidates out.
 What do interviewers genuinely want to know about you?
 How many personal details do they require about your life?